 ROASTED BEET SALAD WITH TAHINI & PUFFED QUINOA

 With more protein than milk and most nuts, tahini is a brain power boosting, energy unlocking ground sesame paste and a staple of the intensely flavored and soul satisfying Mediterranean diet.
 Forget about the oily topped, stiff canned, sludgy separated tahini and seek out the smoother textured, albeit a bit more pricey but worth it, Philadelphia-based, made in Israel, Soom brand.
 Made with Ethiopian hulled sesame seeds, this premium paste is a non-GMO, sustainably produced roasted & pressed, single ingredient gluten-free, paleo friendly, vegan, and nut-free food.
 Chefs around the world endorse it and when Yotam Ottolenghi puts his stamp of approval on a brand, then take his word for it.
-Combined with quinoa, a grain-like seed boasting the full amino acid chain making it a complete protein, and performance enhancing beets, the garden's autumn ruby and topaz gems, this salad emerges as an easy to prepare in advance, visual eye-catching and conversation inducing plate.
+Combined with Balance Me Beautiful's comprehensive guide to the health benefits of this food fit for royalty, a spoon is all that is needed to get personally acquainted with this addictive Middle Eastern staple.
+Commingled with quinoa, a grain-like seed boasting the full amino acid chain making it a complete protein, and performance enhancing beets, the garden's autumn ruby and topaz gems, this salad emerges as an easy to prepare in advance, visual eye-catching and conversation inducing plate.
 Worthy of eating as a full meal, or a sidekick to a holiday feast, this is one plate with crunch that pleases nearly everyone.

-Nota bene: Although it takes a couple minutes longer, this salad is gorgeous made on individual plates and served before the meal.
-The platter will remain fresh plated for 3 hours, so do make life easier and plate in advance.
+Although it takes a couple minutes longer, this salad is gorgeous made on individual plates and served before the meal.
+The salad will remain fresh plated for 3 hours, so make life easier and plate in advance.
 Sumac is a Middle Eastern spice with a tart, lemony flavor and gorgeous burgundy color.
 Puffed quinoa may be made up to one week in advance.
 The beets may be prepared up to 2 days in advance.

 - Preheat the oven to 400 degrees F.